-The levels of severity and disability due to LRI in Scotland were based on the specifications of the GBD 2015 study [8].
-This allowed the number of incidents to be disaggregated by levels of severity and the associated disability at each level of severity.
-Each incident of LRI was assumed to have lasted, on average, for 14 days
+The levels of severity and disability due to OMSKD in Scotland were based on the specifications of the GBD 2015 study [9].
+This allowed prevalent cases to be disaggregated by levels of severity and the associated disability at each level of severity.

-[9].
 The disability weights were developed by the GBD study through surveys of the general public and take into account the consequences of each disease, condition and injury [10].
-The severity distribution and disability weights for LRI are outlined in Table 1.
+The severity distributions and disability weights for OMSKD are outlined in Table 1.